swzldev/Steel/README.md

 <li>Simple and easy to write syntax inspired by languages like C, Rust, Swift and more.</li>
 <li>Informative error and warning system to debug code easily.</li>
 <li>Comprehensive documentation on all aspects of the language.</li>
-<li><s>VS Code extension to allow for syntax highlighting and quick code compilation.</s> (Coming soon)</li>
+<li>VS Code extension to allow for syntax highlighting and quick code compilation.
+(In development)</li>
 </ul>

 <h2>Getting started</h2>
 <p>To begin first download the <a href="https://github.com/swzldev/Steel/releases/">latest release</a> of the compiler.
 This is nescessary for converting your Steel code into a functional executable.</p>

-<p>After downloading the compiler (which currently has the interpreter built-in), you can begin to create your first Steel project.
+<p>After downloading the compiler, you can begin to create your first Steel project.
 Steel projects use TOML, and use the *.stproj extension.
 You can use the template below to create your project:</p>

 <code>
   name = "MyProject"